Ajay2303/MongoDB_DBA/Mongodb_Backup_Restore.md

-# MongoDB Backup and Restore Guide
+# MongoDB Backup and Restore Steps

 This document provides generic syntax and examples for taking backups and restoring MongoDB collections using `mongodump` and `mongorestore`.
 The commands below are written in a generic format so they can be reused in different environments.